-There have traditionally been two options to fund your virtual cards.
-One option is to fund your balance account with working capital.
-The downside of this approach is that the working capital is inactive on your account instead of using it to invest in your business.
+Traditionally, there have been two ways to fund your virtual cards.
+One is to use working capital to fund your balance account, but this approach means the working capital is inactive on your account instead of using it to invest in your business.

-The second option is funding through a line of credit service, a service offered by issuing banks in which they extend the credit when a payment is made.
-Because credit lines are technically loans, they’re often expensive and unreliable.
+The second is funding via a line of credit, a service offered by issuing banks in which they extend the credit when a payment is made.
+Because credit lines are technically classed as loans, they’re often expensive and unreliable.

-There is a new and unique way of funding virtual cards that doesn’t require inactive working capital or line of credit services.
-By combining acquiring and issuing in one platform, businesses can seamlessly bridge incoming funds with outgoing payments to virtual cards for paying suppliers.
-This makes incoming funds instantly available for outgoing card payments.
+Luckily there is a new and unique way of funding virtual cards that doesn’t require inactive working capital or line of credit services.
+Businesses can seamlessly bridge incoming funds with outgoing payments to virtual cards for paying suppliers by combining acquiring and issuing in one platform.
+This approach makes incoming funds instantly available for outgoing card payments.

-When a traveler places a booking, they want it confirmed instantly.
-To do so, you need to make a successful payment to the supplier so they can reserve the hotel room or flight.
+When a traveller places a booking, they want it confirmed instantly.
+Your payment to the supplier needs to be successful for that to happen, so the traveller can reserve the hotel room or flight.

-When a payment is declined, another attempt is made to complete the payment so the booking doesn't fail.
+When a payment is declined, another attempt is made to complete the payment so the booking is not declined.
 This causes friction in the process and negatively impacts the user experience.

-One way to optimize acceptance rates is by choosing the right card product for your program.
-A card product is defined by the network it operates on, like Mastercard or VISA, the bank identification number (BIN) range.
-It can also be identified through other operational variables, like whether it's a commercial or consumer card.
-Certain card products are often declined in the travel industry.
-Knowing which ones to choose for your program to increase acceptance rates can be difficult if you don't have the right insights.
+Choosing the right card for your programme is one way to optimise acceptance rates.
+A card product is defined by the network it operates on, like Mastercard or VISA, and the bank identification number (BIN) range.
+Other operational variables it can be identified through include whether it's a commercial or consumer card.
+It’s important you know which to choose for your programme in order to increase acceptance rates, as some card products are declined in the travel industry.

-Understanding what card products are accepted or declined by certain suppliers can help you choose the best option.
-At Adyen, we help many businesses in the travel sector with acquiring.
-This means we understand what type of businesses accept which card products.
-We can work closely with you on your program and advise which card products work best for your business.
+You can choose the best option by understanding what card products are accepted or declined by certain suppliers.
+At Adyen, we support many businesses in the travel sector with acquiring.
+We understand what type of businesses accept which card products and work closely with you on your programme, advising which card products work best for your business.

-In the majority of European countries, we can issue cards domestically.
-This increases the acceptance of your suppliers because domestic processing costs are much lower for them.
+In the majority of European countries, we issue cards domestically.
+This increases the acceptance of your suppliers as domestic processing costs are much lower for them.

 Finding the right provider for your business

-Navigating between banks, issuers, and fintech providers can seem challenging.
-Choosing a provider that aligns with the key performance drivers above is important to optimize your supplier payments and ensure cash flow efficiency and an enhanced experience.
+It may seem challenging to navigate between banks, issuers, and fintech providers.
+Therefore picking a provider that aligns with the key performance drivers is crucial for optimising your supplier payments and ensuring cash flow efficiency for an enhanced experience.

-Let’s look at the pros and cons of the most common setups for supplier payments, including a completely new way of issuing and what benefits it can bring to your business.
+We’re going to take you through the pros and cons of the most common setups for supplier payments.
+Plus we’ll introduce a whole new way of issuing and what benefits it can bring to your business.

-With this setup, the provider is only responsible for processing card payments.
-You manage your card program and all the partnerships involved.
-This means you need to find your own bank partner, manage the approval of the card program with the bank and card networks, and ensure compliance.
+The provider is solely responsible for processing card payments with this setup, and you manage your card programme and all partnerships involved.
+So you will need to find your own bank partner, manage the approval of the card programme with the bank and card networks, and ensure compliance.

-With the program managed setup, the provider is responsible for your card program and the partnerships.
-This setup removes a lot of the complexity of managing a card program.
+The provider is responsible for your card programme and partnerships in this programme managed setup.
+As a result, it removes a lot of the complexity that comes with managing a card programme.

-No matter if you choose a processor-only or program-managed setup, multiple parties need to be tied together to get your card program up and running.
+Whether you choose a processor-only or programme-managed setup, multiple parties need to be tied together to get your card programme up and running.

 True end-to-end payments setup

-The providers that offer issuing and acquiring in one solution rely on third parties for banking licenses.
-They build a layer of technology that aggregates all elements of a payment setup and sell it as an end-to-end solution.
-Unlike these aggregator providers, we own all the technology and licenses at Adyen and are the only provider globally to offer a true end-to-end payment setup.
+Providers that offer issuing and acquiring in one solution rely on third parties for banking licences.
+By building a layer of technology, they aggregate all elements of a payment setup and sell it as a package.
+However, at Adyen we own all of the technology and licences, making us the only global provider to offer a true end-to-end payment setup.

-A true end-to-end payment setup means that we’re a fully licensed provider for issuing and acquiring.
-We build everything from the ground up, eliminating the need for complex, multi-party setups, lines of credit, and high working capital.
-By combining issuing and acquiring in one platform, your incoming funds will be instantly available for virtual card payouts.
+As a true end-to-end payment setup, we’re a fully licensed provider for issuing and acquiring.
+By building everything from scratch we’ve eliminated the need for complex, multi-party setups, lines of credit, and high working capital.
+Incoming funds are available instantly for virtual card payments thanks to the combination of issuing and acquiring in one platform.

 Are you ready to take your supplier payments to the next level?

-If you're using virtual cards to automatically and securely deliver funds to your suppliers, you’re perfectly positioned to take the next step in supplier payments.
+If you're using virtual cards to automatically and securely deliver funds to your suppliers, you’re in the perfect position to take the next step in supplier payments.

-This is a new way of enhancing your virtual card setup that speeds up cash flow, reduces risk, and allows you to invest more in your business.
+Embrace a new way of enhancing your virtual card setup to speed up cash flow, reduce risk, and allow you to invest more in your business.

-Transforming your issuing setup is also a way to open up new revenue streams.
-When a card transaction is processed in our issuing program, we share the interchange revenue with you.
+You also open yourself up to new revenue streams by overhauling your issuing setup.
+Partnering with Adyen means that when a card transaction is processed in our issuing programme, we share the interchange revenue with you.

-Our in-house built platform and banking and acquiring licenses give us control of the full value chain, increase the speed of innovation, and improve flexibility since we don’t depend on external parties.
+We have full control of the value chain with our in-house built platform and banking and acquiring licences.
+This increases the speed of innovation, and improves flexibility as we don’t rely on external parties.